jorisvandenbossche/course-python-geospatial/notebooks/13-raster-processing.md

 **TIP**: <br>

-In the GIS world,also other libraries do provide a large set of functionalities as command line instructions with a `FILE IN` -> `RUN COMMAND` -> `FILE OUT` approach, with some of them providing a Python interface as well.
+In the GIS world, also other libraries do provide a large set of functionalities as command line instructions with a `FILE IN` -> `RUN COMMAND` -> `FILE OUT` approach, with some of them providing a Python interface as well.
 Some important once are:

 - The [`gdal` library](https://gdal.org/programs/index.html#raster-programs) is the open source Swiss Army knife for raster and vector geospatial data handling.
 - The [SAGA GIS](http://www.saga-gis.org/en/index.html) has a [huge set](http://www.saga-gis.org/saga_tool_doc/8.0.0/a2z.html) of CLI commands, going from flow accumulation to classification algorithms.